 About the Author and presenter:

-‘Hypnotherapy is one of the most effective way to help people make positive personal changes in their lives as it works on unearthing and eliminating deep seated limiting patterns and behaviours.’
+‘Hypnotherapy is one of the most effective ways to help people make positive personal changes in their lives as it works on unearthing and eliminating deep-seated limiting patterns and behaviors.’

 Hypnotherapy is useful for treating stress, anxiety and depression, addictions, pain management and phobias.
-Ulli also offers two specialised programs for weight loss.
+Ulli also offers two specialized programs for weight loss.

-Some additional techniques she uses to assist her clients make positive changes include:
+Some additional techniques she uses to assist her clients to make positive changes include:

 - Creative visualization and imagery

 - Resource therapy